If you can't get outdoors, bring nature inside!

 - Set up a shadow observation area.
-Place a stick or ruler in a vase that’s on a large sheet of white paper.
-Make sure the vase and paper never moves from its spot.
-Over the course of the year, mark the length on the ruler's shadow on the paper at noon.
-Students will find that objects cast longer shadows in winter than they do in spring or fall.
+Place a stick or ruler in a vase on a large sheet of white paper.
+Make sure the vase and paper never move from its spot.
+Over the year, mark the length of the ruler's shadow on the paper at noon.
+Students will find that objects cast longer shadows in winter than in spring or fall.

 - Set up an indoor vegetable garden.
 Lettuce grows quickly, and the class can eat it.

 - Place solar-related experiments in the sill.
-Good PLT activities include, "Sunlight and Shades of Green," "How Do Plants Grow," and "Air Plants."
+Suitable PLT activities include "Sunlight and Shades of Green," "How Do Plants Grow," and "Air Plants."